MiDataInt/midataint.github.io/_docs/project-structure.md

 The MDI codebase is organized into modular GitHub repositories that provide ease and flexibility for end users and developers.
-They separate functions from each other to allow users to access &ndash; and developers to work on &ndash; the tools most relevant to them.
+They separate functions to allow users to access &ndash; and developers to work on &ndash; the tools most relevant to them.